clekstro/hammer/doc_src/Tutorial.md

 When we want to rate-limit some action, we want to ensure that the number of actions permitted is limited within a specified time-period.
-For example, a maximum of five times within on minute.
+For example, a maximum of five times within one minute.
 Usually the limit is enforced per-user, per-client, or per some other unique-ish value, such as IP address.
 It's much rarer, but not unheard-of, to limit the action globally without taking the identity of the user or client into account.